 The Tax Disadvantages of Marriage

 While there are many tax advantages to marriages, there are also some disadvantages.

 You are totally liable for every number on the joint return after you sign it.
 You and your spouse are both responsible for the repercussions if your partner falsifies a figure.
 However, you are not liable for your spouse's mistakes or intentional omissions if they occurred before you married or if you can prove that you were unaware of them.

-Given your joint income, it may be more difficult to attain the increased minimum percentages of income required to deduct medical expenses (in 2020, it must be larger than 7.5 percent), unless one or both of you have significant health care expenses.
+Given your joint income, it may be more difficult to attain the increased minimum percentages of income required to deduct medical expenses, unless one or both of you have significant health care expenses.

 A return could be delayed or stopped if there is a garnishment for an outstanding loan or child support against a spouse.

 Finding the right accountant has never been easier.
 In just 5 minutes, we'll get to know you, your business, and the kind of help you're looking for.